guosheng/refinenet/README.md

 RefineNet: Multi-Path Refinement Networks for High-Resolution Semantic Segmentation".
 Guosheng Lin, Anton Milan, Chunhua Shen, Ian Reid.

+# Update notes
+We did a major update of our code on 23 Dec 2016.
+If you use an older version, please check out a new copy.

 # Installation
 * Install [MatConvNet](http://www.vlfeat.org/matconvnet/) and CuDNN.
 * A modified copy of MatConvNet is provided in `./lib/`.
 Details of this modification can be found in `main/my_matconvnet_resnet/README.txt`.